Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/full-stack-development/week-2/day-3/locked/crud-app-with-mongoose.md

 1. Create an edit route
 1. Create an PUT route
 1. Have the edit page send a PUT request
-1. Make the PUT Route Update the Model in MongoDB
+1. Make the PUT Route Update the data in MongoDB
 1. Make the PUT Route Redirect Back to the Index Page

 <br>
 <br>